elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 ## Specifics

-To stick to the general principles above, Compliant Kubernetes puts the following technical safeguards.
+To stick to the general principles above, Compliant Kubernetes comes with some technical safeguards.
+These are implemented through [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) enforcing that user namespaces adhere to the `restricted` [Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted), in combination with OPA Policies and RBAC.
 This list may be updated in the future to take into account the fast evolving risk and technological landscape.

 More technically, Compliant Kubernetes does not allow users to:

 <!--safeguards-start-->

 - change the Kubernetes API through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) or [Dynamic Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks);
-- gain more container execution permissions by mutating [PodSecurityPolicies](https://kubernetes.io/docs/concepts/security/pod-security-policy/); this implies that you cannot run container images as root or mount [hostPaths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath);
+- run container images as root or mount [hostPaths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath);
 - mutate ClusterRoles or Roles so as to [escalate privileges](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping);
 - mutate Kubernetes resources in administrator-owned namespaces, such as `monitoring` or `kube-system`;
 - re-configure system Pods, such as Prometheus or Fluentd;